 - If your home or business uses a septic system, take time to learn how your system works and keep it properly maintained.
 Ask for maintenance advice from your local health agency.

-- Washington Dept. of Ecology Marine Flight Program (video)
+- Washington Dept. of Ecology marine water and sediment monitoring

 - Hood Canal Dissolved Oxygen Program

-- Washington Dept. of Ecology "Eyes over Puget Sound" Surface Conditions Report
+- Washington Dept. of Ecology "Eyes over Puget Sound" aerial surface water monitoring

-- Puget Sound Partnership Vital Signs - Marine Water Quality
+- Puget Sound Partnership Vital Signs - Marine Waters

 - State of the Physical, Biological and Selected Fishery Resources of Pacific Canadian Marine Ecosystems in 2015

 - Albertson, S. L., J. Bos, G. Pelletier, and M. Roberts.
 2007.
 Estuarine flow int he south basin of Puget Sound and its effects on near-bottom dissolved oxygen.
 WA Department of Ecology, Olympia, WA.